thomasfowlerFIS/devops-a-brief-history-of-virtualization/README.md

 To combat these issues and to streamline the provisioning of infrastructure to support applications, virtualization was introduced as a solution.
-The idea was to emulate hardware in software to eliminate the physical ramp-up time necessary to provision servers/machines and allow for a catalog of virtual machine images from which application teams could select for their specific needs.
-These virtual machine images allowed the system administrators to provide multiple operating systems, baked-in software packages and dependencies, a limited degree of application isolation, etc.
+The idea was to emulate hardware in software to eliminate the ramp-up time necessary to provision physical servers/machines and allow for a catalog of virtual machine images from which application teams could select for their specific needs.
+These virtual machine images allowed the system administrators to support application teams with multiple operating systems, baked-in software packages and dependencies, a limited degree of application isolation, etc. This reduced the time to deployment for application teams and allowed them to shift more of their focus toward feature development.

 This was approaching the self-service the system administrators wanted for application teams to become more self-sufficient.